2021–22 AFC Bournemouth season

 The 2021–22 season was Bournemouth's second consecutive season in the Championship and the 120th year in their history.
 This season, the club participated in the Championship, FA Cup and EFL Cup.
 The season covered the period from 1 July 2021 to 30 June 2022.

-With a 1–0 home win over Nottingham Forest on 2 May 2022, Bournemouth secured automatic promotion back to the Premier League.
+With a 1–0 home win over Nottingham Forest on 3 May 2022, Bournemouth secured automatic promotion back to the Premier League after a two-year absence.

 Managerial changes

 On 27 June 2021, it was announced that Jonathan Woodgate would leave as role as first team manager when his contract expired on 30 June 2021.
 A day later the club announced Scott Parker as the new head coach on a three-year contract.

 Pre-season friendlies

 The Cherries announced pre-season friendlies against Linense, Granada and Chelsea as part of their preparations for the new season.